-The shipping sector is suffering from a combination of plummeting demand and an oversupply of ships as vessels ordered during the growth years are delivered.
+The shipping sector is suffering from a combination of plummeting demand and an oversupply of ships, as vessels ordered during the growth years are delivered.
 The shipping industry enjoyed five boom years until 2007, but the global recession has sapped demand for the transportation of Asian-made goods.
-In 2010, many shipping companies reported that, although demand picked up, overcapacity affected both rates and their profits.
-In April 2009, for example, China Cosco Holdings Co., the world’s largest operator of dry-bulk ships, announced an annual loss after rates for hauling commodities, while container prices tumbled on overcapacity.
+In 2010, many shipping companies reported that, although demand had picked up, overcapacity affected both rates and their profits.
+In April 2009, for example, China Cosco Holdings Co., the world’s largest operator of dry bulk ships, announced an annual loss after rates for hauling commodities, while container prices tumbled on overcapacity.

 Global Economic Slump Hits Logistics Specialists

-Many of the major logistics firms were affected by the global economic slump, but have made a reasonable recovery through to the first half of 2011.
-In its 2009 annual results, the CEO of the logistics giant TNT said that “while 2008 was a year of two halves, with the second half clearly marked by the impact of the global economic crisis, 2009 has seen the impact of the economic crisis for its full duration.”
+Many of the major logistics firms were affected by the global economic slump, but made a reasonable recovery through to the first half of 2011.
+In its 2009 annual results, the CEO of the logistics giant TNT, Peter Bakker, said: “While 2008 was a year of two halves, with the second half clearly marked by the impact of the global economic crisis, 2009 has seen the impact of the economic crisis for its full duration.”
 The company said that its express business, with its cyclical nature, was most severely affected.
 “Many customers in Europe have chosen slower and cheaper forms of transport, leading to a move away from air towards road express.
 The result was an unprecedented drop in volumes of air express of 25% in the beginning of the year, with road volume declines also building up during the year to double digit levels.”
 Looking forward, TNT said that the fourth quarter of 2009 showed the return of positive growth in express volumes, compared to the dramatic lows in the final quarter of 2008.
-TNT CEO Peter Bakker said in the Group’s 2010 Annual Report (for the year ending December 31, 2010) that 2010 had been a year of large operating challenges for logistics companies, complicated by both the volcanic ash cloud which grounded large numbers of European flights, and by the extreme winter conditions experienced in 2010.
+Bakker said in the Group’s 2010 Annual Report (for the year ending December 31, 2010) that 2010 had been a year of large operating challenges for logistics companies, complicated by both the volcanic ash cloud that had grounded large numbers of European flights, and by the extreme winter conditions experienced in 2010.
 However, the year also saw growth returning to both advanced markets and, more robustly, to emerging markets.
-The company’s express delivery volumes rose to pre-economic crisis levels and the volume growth in the company’s parcels business continued.
+The company’s express delivery volumes rose to pre-economic crisis levels, and the volume growth in the company’s parcels business continued.